miguelazue/sql-data-warehousing-projects/README.md

 - `requirements.txt`: Dependencies to recreate the Python environment
 - `README.md`: Repository documentation
-- `bank-warehouse/` Folder for the Bank Data Warehouse project.
+- `bank-warehouse/` Folder for the Bank Data Warehouse project named NewBank.

-## Project: Bank Data Warehouse
+## Project NewBank: Bank Data Warehouse

 The data for this project was built using synthetic data to mimic real-world banking scenarios, including customer accounts, transactions, insurance policies, and more.
 The data warehouse schema is designed to store transactional and customer information, providing a clear structure for analytical queries.
-Below is an overview of the key tables used in the warehouse:

 ### Data Warehouse Schema: